wandb/docs/docs/guides/app/features/system-metrics.md

 ```
 This captures the RSS of the process and converts it to MB.

+W&B assigns a `proc.memory.rssMB` tag to this metric.

 ### Process Memory Percent
 Indicates the memory usage of the process as a percentage of the total available memory.